mx61tt/mx61tt/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-1DA1F2?style=for-the-badge&logo=twitter&logoColor=white)](https://twitter.com/mx61tt)

-I am currently a smart contract learner.
-After a few years as a pentester, I decide make a transition to Web3.
-So currently I'm studying the following topics:
+I am currently working as a pentester.
+I intend to share some of my knowledge and a little bit about what I am currently learning as well.
+Some topics that I am interested in:

+### Mobile Hacking

+- Android
+- IOS
+- Frida
+- Objection

 ### Ethereum